 Distance: 59.4 miles.
-Elevation: 2504 ft
+Elevation: 2504 ft.

-The Catford Hill climb is the ‘oldest continuing cycle race in the world’, with a history dating back to 1886.
+The Catford Hill Climb is the ‘oldest continuing cycle race in the world’, with a history dating back to 1886.
 It takes place annually on York’s Hill these days, on a Sunday in October.
 Last year I was disappointed to have missed this event because of really wet conditions.
 This time we were very lucky to have a slot of dry weather amid some very wet days.

 The first twenty minutes or so were spent queueing for an egg burger!
-The we made our way to various positions along the last 100 metres of the route.
+Then we made our way to various positions along the last (highest) 100 metres of the route.

 We were there for about 1hr 40 mins until the last competitor had finished.
 The winner’s time was 1min 55.6 seconds, faster than last year’s fairly slow times, no doubt due to the weather, but still the old record from 1983 stands.
 Will it ever be beaten?
-Full results here.
+Full results can be found here.

 By the time we left I was pretty cold.
 It didn’t help that the first thing we encountered on the ride home was a fast descent of Ide Hill, which didn’t exactly warm me up!
 On the way back various riders peeled off, leaving just three of us by the time we arrived back in Marden.
 I could have gone straight home but thought I’d get some extra miles in.
 I’m glad I finally got to see the historic Catford Hill Climb.

 Scene of the iconic Catford Hill Climb…